 Actions 4, 5, and 6: The strategies in Actions 4, 5, and 6 have been evaluated by all educational partners and deemed essential in improving student outcomes.
-Accordingly, these actions will be continued from the 2017-2020 LCAP.
-These strategies include additional sessions of independent study; afterschool and Saturday credit recovery and intervention classes; extended teacher duty day for availability to assist students after school; and school psychologists, intervention counselors, and nurses for the provision of health and social-emotional services for English learners and economically disadvantaged pupils.
-Overall, these services have demonstrated to be effective in maintaining chronic absenteeism rates below state level; maintaining 'High' to 'Very High' graduation status on the California Dashboard for English learners, homeless youth, and economically disadvantaged pupils; increased student sense of safety to 91.5% based on student and parent surveys; reduced suspension rates of 'Low' to 'Medium' status on the CA Dashboard for economically disadvantaged pupils, English learners, and foster youth; maintaining dropout rates (Dataquest) below county and state levels for economically disadvantaged pupils (2.8%), English learners (4.4%), homeless (4.2%) and students with disabilities (7.4%%); and reduced bullying and suicide ideation by 3% (California Healthy Kids Survey).
+These strategies include additional sessions of independent study; afterschool and Saturday credit recovery and intervention classes; extended teacher duty day for availability to assist students after school; and assistant principals, marriage and family therapist, school psychologists, intervention counselors, and nurses for the provision of health and social-emotional services for English learners and economically disadvantaged pupils.
+Overall, these services have demonstrated to be effective in maintaining chronic absenteeism rates below state level; maintaining 'High' to 'Very High' graduation status on the California Dashboard for English learners, homeless youth, and economically disadvantaged pupils; increased student sense of safety to 91.5% based on student and parent surveys; reduced suspension rates of 'Low' to 'Medium' status on the CA Dashboard for economically disadvantaged pupils (2.8%), English learners, and foster youth; maintaining dropout rates (Dataquest) below county and state levels for economically disadvantaged pupils (2.8%), English learners (4.4%), homeless (4.2%) and students with disabilities (7.4%%); and reduced bullying and suicide ideation by 3% (California Healthy Kids Survey).
 These services were instrumental, as well, in the increased parent and student sense of safety of 90.4%.

-Action 7 provides for maintaining the Discipline Liaisons, contract with Delano Police Department for two resource officers, increasing attendance staff, and maintaining one additional security staff for each comprehensive school site.
+Action 7 provides for maintaining the Discipline Liaisons, contract with Delano Police Department for three resource officers, increasing attendance staff, and maintaining one additional security staff for each comprehensive school site.
 The resource officers conduct home visitations and transport students to school for reduced chronic absenteeism of English learners and homeless youth; behavioral counseling of students to reduce suspensions and expulsions of the unduplicated pupil population; critical social-emotional evaluations; and serve as part of a team to develop and implement behavior plans in partnership with the parents and students.
 The Discipline Liaisons works as a team with the resource officer to implement positive behavioral intervention supports and conduct home visitations to improve student chronic absenteeism and maintain the reduced suspension and dropout rates for English learners, foster and homeless youth, and economically disadvantaged pupils.
 The additional security staff implements positive behavior support strategies and assists in afterschool programs that address specific behaviors to reducing chronic absenteeism and suspension and expulsion rates.
 Security staff assist in strategies to reduce chronic absenteeism of English learners and homeless youth.
-This action is being continued from the 2017-2020 LCAP and has been proven to be effective based in reducing chronic absenteeism by 7% for all pupils and economically disadvantaged students and 7.6% for English learners over the 2017 LCAP baseline year; dropout rates below state levels for all English learners and economically disadvantaged pupils; attaining 'Very High' graduation rates for economically disadvantaged students and 'High' graduation rates for English learners; reduced suspension rates to 'Low' to 'Very Low' California Dashboard status for economically disadvantaged pupils and foster youth and 'Medium' status for English learners; and increased sense of school connectedness to a 99.6%.
+This action has been proven to be effective based in reducing chronic absenteeism by 7% for all pupils and economically disadvantaged students and 7.6% for English learners; dropout rates below state levels for all English learners and economically disadvantaged pupils; attaining 'Very High' graduation rates for economically disadvantaged students and 'High' graduation rates for English learners; reduced suspension rates to 'Low' to 'Very Low' California Dashboard status for economically disadvantaged pupils and foster youth and 'Medium' status for English learners; and increased sense of school connectedness to a 99.6%.
 The district has added two 0.5 FTE attendance staff for increased parental contact to reduce chronic absenteeism of English learners and economically disadvantaged students.